How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 Acetone

-You’ll encounter no problem using acetone as an adhesive remover, but we recommend wearing gloves, a respirator, and safety glasses for safety.
+You’ll have no issues using acetone as an adhesive remover.
+However, I recommend wearing gloves, a respirator, and safety glasses for protection.

 Tools (Knife, Chisel, Etc.)